 Faithfulness to Christ over the long haul requires that you are able to connect with believers who are different than you.
 You are welcome and encouraged to come in, serve and be a part of the diverse body at CRC.

-Community groups, CRC‘s small group ministry, are an ideal point of connection for students.
+Community groups, CRC‘s small group ministry, is an ideal point of connection for students.
 We recognize that most students have many opportunities for small group involvement on campus.
 Nonetheless, we encourage students to join our Community Groups.
 Why?
 CRC small groups are intentionally diverse and focus on service, outreach, Bible study, prayer, and being in community with one another.
 Each group is led by a trained leader that receives on going support.
 Therefore, they are a great way to develop substantive relationships with those that are off campus.

 At CRC we value working together and serving one another.
 One of the ways that we express this value on Sunday mornings is that “the work” is not left merely to the “experts”, but all are invited and encouraged to participate.